Review of: Robinhood

 For more serious traders, Robinhood offers a fee-based service called Robinhood Gold.
 This is similar to rival broker Motif’s BLUE service.
 Apparently, these low-cost brokerage firms are hoping to make up on the lost revenue via monthly subscription fees.

 Gold is really a better fit for the more active trader.
 The biggest power of Robinhood Gold is that it upgrades your account to a margin account to give you access to buy and sell stocks on credit, but this is not recommended for inexperienced investors.
-If you don’t know what a margin call is already, you should probably skip Robinhood Gold and stick with the free version.
+If you don’t already know what a margin call is, you should probably skip Robinhood Gold and stick with the free version.

 If you do decide to opt into a margin account, note that there is a $2,000 minimum balance required to open the account.
 This is per federal regulations.